isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/edit-delete-clone-connection.md

 # How to edit, delete or clone a connection?
 ## on iOS
 1. Long press the connection item line
-2. Choose the action you want
+2. Choose the action you want : Edit, Delete or Clone

 ## on macOS
 1. Right click on the connection item line
-2. Choose the action you want
+2. Choose the action you want : Edit, Delete or Clone